 The object of the recording statute is to prevent injustice by protecting those who, without knowledge of infirmities in the title, invest money in property or mortgage loans and those who have acquired judgment liens without such knowledge.
 Arias v.
 Springer, 42 N.M.
-350, 78 P.2d 153 (1938).
+350, 78 P.2d 153 (1938)See catchline, "Priority of recorded judgment lien" in notes to this section.